RHEcosystemAppEng/kogito-benchmark/README.md

 Purpose of this project is benchmarking [Kogito](https://kogito.kie.org/) application for a defined business process model using MongoDB as persistence store.

-The objective is to define a repeatable procedure to generate structured data for the metrics defined in [Metrics specifications and results](#metrics-specifications-and-results), to easily monitor system performance as the product evolves.
+The objective is to define a repeatable procedure to generate structured data for the metrics defined in [Metrics specifications](#metrics-specifications), to easily monitor system performance as the product evolves.

 The following table shows the configuration of the test environment